 Professional Certification/Licensure Disclosure (NC-SARA)

-The United States Department of Education requires institutions that provide distance education to disclose information for programs leading to professional certification or licensure about whether each program meets state educational requirements for initial licensure or certification.
-Following is this disclosure information for this program:
+The United States Department of Education (via 34 CFR Part 668) requires institutions that provide distance education to disclose information for programs leading to professional certification or licensure.
+The expectation is that institutions will determine whether each applicable academic program meets state professional licensure requirements and provide a general disclosure of such on an official university website.

 The requirements of this program meet Certification/Licensure in the following states: